Patient Portal206-264-1111 Schedule Appointment

 June 10, 2025

-If you’ve had your gallbladder removed and are now struggling with chronic diarrhea, bloating, urgency after meals, or other digestive problems, this blogpost is for you.
+Millions of people experience digestive issues after gallbladder removal, but bile acid malabsorption (BAM) and bile acid deficiency are often misunderstood.
+If you’ve had your gallbladder removed and struggle with chronic diarrhea, bloating, urgency, or other digestive problems, this post is for you.

 • Sudden urgency